FeroHriadel/tripiafrontend/README.md

 ```
 - the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY credentials need to be copied for later use into .env
 - tables names also need to be copied into .env
-- We need this in .env so pretest script can populate data and remove testing data
+- We need this in .env so preTest script can populate data and postTest script can remove testing data
-- add to .env like this:
+- add to `/.env` like this:
 ```
 TESTING_AWS_REGION = us-east-1
-TESTING_ACCESS_KEY = AKIAW9IU4BMCRXIDY75P
+TESTING_ACCESS_KEY = AKIAW99f9BMtuoCSDY75P
-TESTING_SECRET_ACCESS_KEY = 98f0fAoXi9D216j6HaGfFBO7GYbdARt+kwPdmMP3
+TESTING_SECRET_ACCESS_KEY = 98f0fAoOoO0O16j6HaGfFBO7GYbdOOt+kwPdmMP3
 TESTING_USER_POOL_ID = us-east-1_9oOKAujJj
-TESTING_BUCKET_NAME = tripia-devimages-bucket-ioioioi
+TESTING_BUCKET_NAME = tripia-devimages-bucket-myuniquename
 TESTING_USERS_TABLE_NAME=tripia-devUsersTable
 TESTING_TRIPS_TABLE_NAME=tripia-devTripsTable
 TESTING_POSTS_TABLE_NAME=tripia-devPostsTable